steint23/a2j-kommunikationsplattform/README.md

 #### Git Hooks

 For the provided Git hooks you will need to install [lefthook](https://github.com/evilmartians/lefthook) (git hook manager) and [talisman](https://github.com/thoughtworks/talisman/) (secrets scanner) `brew install lefthook talisman`.
 Afterwards execute `lefthook install` to initialize the hooks or run `lefthook run pre-commit` before commiting new changes.
+See `lefthook.yml` for more details in regards to the currently configured git hooks.

+### Everything else

-See `lefthook.yml` for more details and have a look at [conventional commit messages](https://chris.beams.io/posts/git-commit/).
+- Please have a look at [conventional commit messages](https://chris.beams.io/posts/git-commit/) to know how to write Git Commit Messages.

 ## Development